-It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days we've had board games to help.
-We’ve all seen board games come and go but which have been around the longest?
-We rounded up some of the world’s oldest board games, the classic classics as it were.
-These board games that have been played for centuries.
-They have elegant rules, deep strategy, tactical opportunities, and they all continue to delight modern-day gamers.
-While these games may... not all seem like child’s play they have all been played by children and adults of all ages.
+It seems like for as long as parents have needed to keep their cooped-up children occupied on rainy days, they have had board games to help.
+These games come and go, but which have been around the longest?
+We rounded up some of the world’s oldest board games, which have been played for centuries or in some cases, millennia.
+They have elegant rules, deep strategy, and tactical opportunities, and they all continue to delight modern-day gamers of all ages.

 01 of 05

-Go was first played in China more than 3000 years ago.
-It’s believed that it’s the oldest continuously played board game.
-Go is so popular in Japan today that newspapers run columns about the game.
-Known as Wei Ch'i in China and Baduk in Korea, Go is truly the granddaddy of all board games.
-The main goal of the game is to completely surround your opponent’s pieces.
-Don’t let this game fool you, the rules may be simple but the strategy is thought to be more complex than chess!
+Go was first played in China more than 3,000 years ago.
+It’s believed to be the oldest continuously played board game.
+Today, the game is so popular in Japan that newspapers run columns about the game.
+Known as wei ch'i in China and baduk in Korea, it roughly translates to mean "board game of surrounding" or "encircling game."
+It is truly the grandfather of all board games.
+Do not let this game fool you, the rules may be simple, but the strategy is thought to be more complex than chess.

 02 of 05

-While we may associate chess as a game of wits played between two European Monarchs the game actually comes from South East Asia.
-Chess can trace its roots to a game called Chaturanga which was played in India around 600 AD.
-Chinese Chess (Xiangqi) and Japanese Chess (Shogi) came into existence by 800 AD.
-Somewhere around the year 1200, Europeans began adapting the Indian game.
-Near the end of the 1400s, the bishop and queen were added to Western Chess.
+Although you may associate chess as a game of wits played between two European monarchs, the game actually comes from south Asia.
+Chess can trace its roots to a game called chaturanga, which was played in India around 600 A.D.
+Chinese chess (xiangqi) and Japanese chess (shogi) came into existence by 800 A.D.
+Circa 1200, Europeans began adapting the Indian game.
+Near the end of the 1400s, the bishop and queen were added to Western chess.

 03 of 05

-Although it appears to be a much simpler game than Chess, Checkers offers plenty of strategic considerations for those who choose to look for them.
-Variations of Checkers have been played since at least 3000 BC.
-Great thinkers like Plato and Homer both reference playing the game.
+Although it appears to be a much simpler game than chess, checkers (in American English) and draughts (in British English) offers plenty of strategic considerations for those who look for them.
+The modern variety is believed to have been derived from a similar Middle Eastern game called alquerque.
+There are a number of variations of checkers that have been played since at least 3000 B.C.
+Great thinkers like Plato and Homer both referenced playing the game.
 Checkerboards have even been found in Egyptian tombs.

 04 of 05